Silenced Biases: The Dark Side LLMs Learned to Refuse: Discussion

 The findings of this paper suggest that safety-alignment induced refusals for silenced biases do not outright remove them.
 We uncover that these biases remain latent within model activations and can be revealed quite easily.
 This is important since these biases might affect normal day-to-day interactions with the LLM.
 An LLM can potentially identify a user's demographic affiliation and start responding with biased intent, without the user ever knowing.

 To the best of our knowledge, this is the first study to empirically demonstrate that refusal behavior conceals bias, offering a framework to audit silenced biases.
 By exposing this blind spot, we open a new direction for fairness and bias evaluation, one that accounts for \emph{alignment-induced silence}.
 We encourage the extension of SBB to more complex scenarios than QA, such as reasoning chains, long-form generation, or agentic behavior.
+Moreover, the choice of group fairness as a baseline can be expanded upon, comparing against more context-dependant distributions rather than a uniform one.
 The broader impact of this work lies in enabling better debiasing strategies, a deeper understanding of alignment’s limitations, and a more complete view of model behavior.
 Future work should focus on building tools that go beyond surface-level outputs to uncover the biased associations still present in the model’s latent space.
 It is equally important to better understand alignment training itself, which often makes models appear unbiased while still preserving problematic stereotypes internally.
-We discuss limitations and ethical considerations in \cref{appendix:limitations,sec:ethical_sbb}.
+We discuss limitations and ethical considerations in Appendix \cref{appendix:limitations,sec:ethical_sbb}.